AutoTF-Rail/AutoTf.AuthManager/README.md

 # AutoTf.AuthManager

-Basic web backend to support authentik actions for external users
+This is a backend (includes front end(TBA)) for external authentik users to manage their profile and edit 2fa devices.

+It includes all endpoints (TBA) that don't include the keywords "(for admins)" in the API docs of Authentik.